tomkimpson/minimal-mistakes/_posts/2016-11-24-GW_for_maths_types.md

 5. [Amplitude](#amp)

 ## Introduction <a name="intro"></a>
 With the [detection of the first gravitational waves by LIGO](https://www.nasa.gov/feature/goddard/2016/nsf-s-ligo-has-detected-gravitational-waves) just over one year ago, there have been a plethora of great articles (e.g. [this one](http://www.popsci.com/whats-so-important-about-gravitational-waves)) explaining gravitational waves to the general public.
-This is all excellent and important outreach, but someone with a more maths/science based background might find these articles lacking. <br> <br>
+This is all excellent and important outreach, but someone with a more maths/science based background might find these articles lacking.

 **"Why does a spinning star not emit gravitational waves?"**, **"Why is the amplitude of gravitational waves so small?"**, **"Do gravitational waves carry energy?"** These are all interesting questions that can only be properly explained with reference to the underlying mathematics and the physics.
 Hopefully this post will help those with a stronger maths background gain a deeper understanding of one of the greatest empirical detections of this millennium.

 ## Quick Primer <a name="primer"></a>
-This post deals with metrics and tensors.
+We are going to be dealing with metrics and tensors.
 A metric describes how a space is curved.
 For a flat space, we have the Minkowski metric, which is given by the tensor $$\eta_{ab}$$.
 For this post, just think of a tensor as a matrix.
-With this notation, we can write an interval as,
+With this notation, we can write a distance between two points in a space as,

 $$ ds^2 = \eta_{ab} dx^a dx^b$$